 I met Michael about a year after he and his wife Diane had gone for two counseling sessions following an incident at home.
-One evening, after they returned from a gathering with friends, Michael accused Diane of flirting with the husband of a woman who was Diane’s best friend.
+One evening, after they returned from a gathering with friends, Michael accused Diane of flirting with the husband of Diane’s best friend.
 Diane acknowledged that she’d had a few drinks that night, but she was taken aback and denied that she’d been intentionally flirtatious.
 This was not the first time that Michael had made such accusations.
-In fact, he had a longstanding habit of accusing Diane of wearing “sexy” clothes when they went out, of flirting with other men, or of exchanging glances with other men when they went out for dinner.
+In fact, he had a longstanding habit of accusing Diane of wearing “sexy” clothes when out, of flirting with other men, or of exchanging glances with other men when they went at dinner.

-Michael figured out where Diane and the children had gone as soon as he returned to his house to find it empty.
-He called there, asked to speak to Diane, and apologized profusely.
+Michael returned and found the house empty, he figured out where Diane and the children had gone.
+He called and asked to speak to Diane, then apologized profusely.
 He also agreed, albeit reluctantly, to see a counselor with her again.

 Two of the issues that came up in those first counseling sessions were Michael’s drinking and what Diane described as his moodiness.
-Whereas Diane had cut down severely on her drinking beginning with her first pregnancy, Michael drank two or three cocktails every night, which he justified as providing relief from his stressful job as a financial adviser.
+Diane had severely cut down her alcohol intake beginning with her first pregnancy, Michael drank two or three cocktails every night, which he justified as providing relief from his stressful job as a financial adviser.
 But as Diane explained, “If Michael gets into one of his moods, his cocktails only make it worse.”

 Men with BPD

-Michael suffers from Borderline Personality Disorder, or BPD.
-Like the vast majority of men with this disorder, however, he has not been diagnosed as such.
-Instead, the counselor he and Diane met with initially gave him two diagnoses: alcohol abuse and impulse control disorder.
+Michael suffers from Borderline Personality Disorder or BPD.
+Like the vast majority of men with this disorder, however, he has not been diagnosed.
+Instead, the counselor they met with initially gave him two diagnoses: alcohol abuse and impulse control disorder.
 Michael was told that he needed to stop drinking and enroll in an anger management program.
-And though this may be objectively true—Michael may indeed have had did have a drinking problem, and his behavior at times was aggressive—this turned out not to be of much help in changing Michael’s behavior.
+And though this may be objectively true—Michael may indeed have suffered a drinking problem, and his behavior at times was aggressive—this turned out to be of little help in changing Michael’s behavior.

-- Aggressively thin-skinned: On the few occasions when Diane tried to talk to Michael about any behavior on his part that bothered her—such as his drinking--he would fly into a rage and drive her away.
-Also, on these occasions he would sometimes accuse Diane of thinking she was “too good for him.”
-In other words, as insecure as he might be, Michael always took the offensive when he felt criticized.
+- Aggressively thin-skinned: On the few occasions when Diane tried to talk to Michael about any behavior that bothered her, such as his drinking, he would fly into a rage and drive her away.
+Also, on these occasions, he would sometimes accuse Diane of thinking she was “too good for him.”
+As insecure as he might be, Michael always took the offensive when he felt criticized.

-- Controlling through criticism: BPD men are more inclined to compensate for the lack of control they experienced as children by being overly controlling in their adult relationships.
+- Controlling through criticism: Men with BPD are more inclined to compensate for the lack of control they experienced as children by being overly controlling in their adult relationships.
 This often takes the form of being overly critical.
-For example, despite the fact that Diane had a full-time job just as he did, Michael was quick to criticize her if the house was messy or if dinner was not ready on time.
+For example, despite that Diane had a full-time job just as he did, Michael was quick to criticize her if the house was messy or if dinner was not ready on time.

 - Irrational jealousy: Michael’s reaction after his and Diane’s night out with friends, along with his inclination to accuse her of being inappropriately “sexy” are good examples of this.
 It was, of course, Michael’s insecurity and his unconscious need to monopolize Diane’s attention that drove this behavior.

-- Holding grudges: “Michael can hold a grudge like you wouldn’t believe!”
-Diane said.
+- Holding grudges: “Michael can hold a grudge, Diane said.
 He could talk about how his boss, a co-worker, or Diane had let him down even years after the fact.
-And even then Diane often failed to see the “offense” that
+And even then Diane often failed to see the “offense.”

-- Using sex to relieve insecurity: Sex, for Michael, was not only an erotic experience, but something that temporarily quelled his free-floating anxiety and insecurity.
-As a result he often pressured Diane for sex at exactly the rimes when she was least interested in it—for example, when the stress in their relationship was high, of after he’d driven her away with his aggressive defensiveness.
+- Using sex to relieve insecurity: Sex, for Michael, was not only an erotic experience but something that temporarily quelled his free-floating anxiety and insecurity.
+As a result, he often pressured Diane for sex at exactly the times she was least interested—for example, when the stress in their relationship was high after he’d driven her away with his aggressive defensiveness.

-- Substance abuse: This is common in women with BPD as well, though women appear to be more vulnerable to abusing psychotropic medications, while men like Michael are inclined to drink or smoke pot.
+- Substance abuse: This is common in women with BPD as well.
+Though women appear to be more vulnerable to abusing psychotropic medications, men like Michael are inclined to drink or smoke pot.
 Michael drank as a means of anesthetizing the free-floating anxiety that had hung over him for his entire life.

 When Michael accepted my suggestion that we meet individually for a while I was both surprised and pleased.
-In our first session he opened up and told me that he was, frankly, worried that his behavior and attitudes, if unchecked, could drive Diane away.
+In our first session, he opened up and told me that he was, frankly, worried that his behavior and attitudes, if unchecked, could drive Diane away.
 Already he’d sensed some distance between them.
-He did not want to lose his marriage and family—so in his words he was “ready to talk.”
+He did not want to lose his marriage and family—he was “ready to talk.”

-Michael’s mother, meanwhile, seemed to have decidedly divided loyalties.
+Michael’s mother, meanwhile, seemed to have divided loyalties.
 Sometimes, Michael said, she would defend him when she thought he was being treated unfairly; at other times she would stand back and do nothing.
-Similarly, she could be affectionate with Michael at times, but only when they were alone together.
+Similarly, she could be affectionate with Michael, but only when they were alone together.
 Most of the time, Michael felt ignored.

-A breakthrough came as a result of a very simple statement that Michael made in response to my asking his if he could give me an image of what it felt like for him, growing up in that family.
-At first he laughed, but then his expression turned sad.
+A breakthrough came as a result of a very simple statement that Michael made in response to my asking him if he could give me an image of what it felt like for him, growing up in that family.
+At first, he laughed, but then his expression turned sad.
 “It was like I was on the outside of that so-called ‘family’, looking in.”

-I’ve heard this same description of their childhood so many times from men with BPD that I’ve come to see is as a template for working with them.
-To put it simply, through therapy they need to change their stance in life from “being on the outside looking in”, to “being on the inside, looking out.”
-In fact, I often refer back to this phrase when setting therapeutic goals and working on them
+I’ve heard this same description of childhood so many times from men with BPD that I’ve come to see it as a template.
+To put it simply, through therapy they need to change their stance in life from “being on the outside looking in,” to “being on the inside, looking out.”
+In fact, I often refer back to this phrase when setting therapeutic goals.

 Recovering from Male BPD